kubocd/kubocd-doc/docs/getting-started/120-existing-cluster.md

 helm -n kubocd install kubocd-wh oci://quay.io/kubocd/charts/kubocd-wh:v0.2.0
 ```

+!!! note
-> 💡 Don’t have `cert-manager` yet?
+    Don’t have `cert-manager` yet?
 No problem — we’ll show you how to package and install it with KuboCD in a later section.

 ---